 Like most concentrates, you can totally vaporize hash.
-And it's preferable to smoking hash: you'll get more effects from the same amount of hash, and without the negative health effects of smoke.
-For a full overview about how to vape all concentrates, check out our complete intro to marijuana concentrates.
+In fact, it's better than smoking hash.
+You'll get more effects from the same amount of hash, without the negative health effects of smoke.

 There are a few things to keep in mind if you're going to vape hash.
-Not all vaporizers are able to vape weed concentrates, so you'll need to make sure you have a vape that will do the trick.
+Not all vaporizers are able to vape concentrates, so you need to make sure you have the right kind of vape first.

-That might sound scary, but in this article, we'll go over some tips and tricks, and tell you everything you need to know about vaping hashish.
-We'll also look at the different options out there in terms of concentrate vaporizers.
+In this article, we'll help you figure out your best options with your vape, and tell you everything you need to know about vaping hash.
+We'll also look at the best concentrate vapes for hash.

 How to Vaporize Hash

-Hash is a lot denser than regular cannabis flower.
-It's also stronger in terms of cannabinoids like THC, usually containing 40-60% THC.
-The appearance and feel of hash will depend on how it was produced, and how much plant material is still left in it.
+Hashish is a lot denser than regular cannabis flower.
+It's also stronger in terms of cannabinoids like THC, usually around 40-60% THC.
+The look and feel of hash depends on how it was produced, and how much plant material is still left in it.